 Le, My Lan.
 Assessing the effect of household survey designs on the accuracy of out-of-pocket health expenditures measurement in Vietnam.
-2022, Doctoral Thesis, University of Basel, Associated Institution, Associated Institutions.
+2022, Doctoral Thesis, University of Basel, Associated Institution, Faculty of Science.

 PDF